 Harm reduction means those policies, programs, and practices that aim primarily to reduce the adverse health, social or economic consequences of the use of psychoactive substances without necessarily reducing consumption.
 Psychoactive substances are legal or illegal substance that affect mental processes, which includes controlled drugs such as alcohol, tobacco, and prescription medications.
-Harm reduction is supported by evidence-based benefits and can be targeted at the individual, the family, community or society.
+Harm reduction is evidence-based and can be targeted at the individual, the family, community or society.